wiremock/wiremock/README.md

 ### Resetting the server
 A post to <code>http://localhost:8080/__admin/reset </code> will clear the list of logged requests and all stub mappings.

+### Resetting the state of all scenarios
+A post to <code>http://localhost:8080/__admin/scenarios/reset </code> will return all scenarios' state to Started.

 ### Global settings